the plan for the future

 That won't happen because the economy would have corrected long before that.
 With central banks the situation becomes a bit different.
 They forestall and mitigate systemic crashes so crises that destroy a lot of capital do not materialise.
 It is also a reason why interest rates have gone down in recent years.
 In the short run it was possible to prop up business profits by using lower interest rates to let people go further into debt to buy the stuff corporations make.

-One view says there is an excess of capital that needs to be cleansed.
-The reason why the excess emerged, it is often argued, is that governments and central banks eliminated the business cycle that is a natural and healthy part of the economy as a recession eliminates companies that are inefficient or wasteful.
+The supply-side view is that there is an excess of capital that needs to be cleansed.
+The reason why the excess emerged, it is often argued, is that governments and central banks eliminated the business cycle that is a natural and healthy part of the economy as recessions eliminate companies that are inefficient or wasteful.
 It is the requirement to make at least the interest rate in the market that defines which corporations are useful and efficient enough to survive.

-Another view says that these corporations can be useful and would have been profitable if the economy hadn't been in a slump.
+The demand-side view says that these corporations can be useful and might have been profitable if there was more demand.
 Destroying capital in order to rebuild it doesn't seem a rational course of action.
 Therefore, governments should go into debt to increase spending or to lower taxes to keep the economy afloat.
-If corporations do not provide a useful product or service then customers will not come anyway so inefficient and wasteful corporations can still be eliminated.
+If corporations do not provide a useful product or service then customers will not come anyway so inefficient and wasteful corporations are still eliminated.

-An alternative could be to allow for deflation and negative interest rates.
+An alternative to a depression or debt fuelled spending could be allowing negative interest rates.
 Once interest rates are negative, positive interest rates could be banned to prevent a quest for yield and the irresponsible risk taking.
 A stimulus can come from negative interest rates without more debt.
 Corporations with low profits may remain in operation.
-If interest rates are negative, wealthy people may be induced to use their excess funds to consume or invest, which can prop up the economy.
+If low profits are the result of intensive competition or an excess of capital then that may not be bad as consumers will benefit.